dozieu/isrbackup/README.md

 Isrbackup is a Python script for accessing Cisco IOS devices that support netconf:base:1.0 It employs the ncclient and netmiko libraries

--Uses netmiko to configure netconf if the user requires this https://pypi.org/project/netmiko/
+-Uses netmiko to configure netconf if required https://pypi.org/project/netmiko/

 -Uses nccleint to retrieve routers running configuration